 Some credit cards may not charge you for an annual fee while others will.
-It’s important to be aware of any annual fees you may be liable for.
+It’s essential to be aware of any annual fees you may be liable for.
 If a credit card company promises you no fees, do careful research before signing up.

 Tip #4: Read the fine print.

 When you’re ready to rebuild your credit score, it can be easy to take the first credit card offer that comes your way.
 But don’t let desperation get the better of you.
 Take the time to sit down and carefully read the fine print.
 Underline the phrases that confuse you then look them up online.
-By doing your own research, you can avoid getting taken advantage of by high interest rates or hidden fees.
+By doing your research, you can avoid getting taken advantage of by high-interest rates or hidden fees.

 Tip #5: Spend small amounts.

 When you have a credit card with several hundred dollars on it, you may think the smart way to boost your credit is to spend most or all the balance.
 The problem is you’ll look like you don’t know how to manage your money properly.
 Instead, aim to spend small amounts that you can easily pay off within the next four weeks.
 When you do this, you look like a credit card owner that can handle other forms of debt responsibly.